An action is a method within a controller that processes an incoming request and returns a response of a specific type.

 RedirectToAction(...) | Redirect to another action method |

-In some situations, it is necessary to redirect the user to a specific URL outside of the application.
+In some situations, it is necessary to redirect the user to a specific URL outside the application.

-This can be done using Redirect
+This can be done using Redirect.

 public ActionResult GoToGoogle()